looxis-renaud/remotecontrolled_electric_winch/README.md

 This servo should be attached to an emergency line cutter, that cuts the dyneema line in an emergency.
 Note: Activating the line cutter also triggers the full brake (-20kg) TODO - Design and build a lightweight and efficient line cutter!
 Bernd O., this one is on you :-)

+## Work in Progress
+I am currently working on adding a Lilygo T-Display S3 ( https://www.lilygo.cc/products/t-display-s3 )
+to use as
+- a monitor on your paraglider cockpit to have winch values in eyesight
+- a control unit for the emergency line cutter and fan / warning light
+- a control unit to change the settings for "maxPull" with the help of a potentiometer Work in Progress as of march '24

 ## Default Config for VESC
 Default VESC app config is vesc_app_config.xml